 Reason #1: dumbbells are better for symmetry

-Our body is the most amazing machine that's also highly adaptable.
-This comes in handy in a variety in situations, but not necessarily when you want to make sure the right muscles are worked during a workout.
+Our body is the most fantastic machine that's also highly adaptable.
+This adaptability comes in handy in many situations, but not necessarily when you want to make sure the right muscles are worked during a workout.

 Working out with a barbell, you will use a range of muscles in the body, all working together lifting the heavy weight.
-If your body determines that a muscle can't pull its weight, it will switch on other muscles around the area to help out.
-They're a great way to build overall strength.
+If your body decides that a muscle can't pull the weight, it switches on other muscles in the area to help out, hence why barbell work is the best way to build overall strength.

-However, they're not so great when you want to make sure both sides of the body receive the same amount of resistance.
-When you lift a barbell, one side of your body will be dominant, working a bit more than the other.
-Over time, this slight difference each time can result in noticeably different sized muscles, especially if you are lean too (some healthy amount of fat can cover things a bit).
+However, barbell workouts aren't so great when you want to make sure both sides of the body receive the same amount of resistance.
+When you lift a barbell, one side of your body will be dominant, working harder than the other.
+Over time, this slight difference can result in noticeably different sized muscles, especially if you are lean.

 Using dumbbells, you can make sure both sides of the body are worked equally as hard; if the left side feels a bit stronger, you can always use slightly bigger weights on the right, eventually evening out the difference.

 There is no denying it: dumbbells take up less space than barbells, especially the adjustable variety, such as the excellent Bowflex SelectTech 1090i dumbbell.
-Assuming that you are not planning on getting a 50-piece strong dumbbell collection (that would set you back financially), storing a few dumbbells will always be easier than housing an Olympic barbell and the plates.
+Assuming that you are not planning on getting a 50-piece strong dumbbell collection (that would set you back financially), storing a few dumbbells will always be more manageable than housing an Olympic barbell and bumper plates.

-Dumbbell workouts require less space too.
-Even if you find a way to store the barbell and the weight plates vertically, when the fully-loaded barbell is on the floor or on the squat rack, it will take up more space than a pair of dumbbells.
-Shoving unused dumbbells under the bed is also easier than dismantling the barbell and finding a way to store it.
+Dumbbell workouts also require less space.
+Even if you find a way to store the barbell and the weight plates vertically, when the fully-loaded barbell is on the floor or the squat rack, it will take up more space than a pair of dumbbells.
+Shoving dumbbells under the bed will always be less hassle than finding room for barbells at home.

-There isn't really an exercise that can be performed with a barbell and not with dumbbells.
-There are caveats, of course, but generally speaking, getting a pair of decent size dumbbells will enable you to choose from a larger library of available exercises.
+There isn't an exercise that can be performed with a barbell and not with dumbbells.
+There are caveats, of course, but generally speaking, getting a pair of adjustable dumbbells will enable you to choose from a more extensive library of available exercises.

-Take for example the bench press.
-You will need the best weight bench, equipped with a weights rack, to be able to perform bench presses with a barbell.
+Take, for example, the bench press.
+You'll need a weight bench equipped with a weights rack to perform bench presses with a barbell.
 Even then, if the bench is not adjustable, you can only perform standard and close-grip bench press; that's pretty much it.

-With a pair of dumbbells, you don't even need a weight bench to do bench presses: you can perform floor presses instead, laying on the floor.
-You can also do dumbbell pullovers, dumbbell flys and more.
+With a pair of dumbbells, you don't even need a weight bench to do bench presses: you can perform floor presses instead, lying on the floor.
+You can also do dumbbell pullovers, dumbbell flys and more without additional equipment.

 Three reasons why barbells are better than dumbbells